JKHeadley/rest-hapi/README.md

     }
 ```

-if `config.trackDuplicateFields` is set to `true`, the the user documents will now look like:
+if `config.trackDuplicatedFields` is set to `true`, then the user documents will now look like:

 ```javascript
     {